mikenizo808/How-To-Crypto-Mine-for-Monero-XMR-on-Ubuntu-20.04-with-XMRig/README.md

 As for hashrate, my `Raspberry Pi 4` nodes solve at about `900` hashes/sec (depending on memory) and my `AMD` desktop card gets about `4000/sec`.

-Finally, be aware it may take a couple of days before you see any balance above complete zeros, since the mining pools usually have some limit before your first payout show up.
+Finally, be aware it may take a couple of days before you see any balance above complete zeros, since the mining pools usually have some limit before your first payout shows up.

 *PS - Remember that with the cost of electricity, mining should really only be done to break even and have fun!*